ietf-wg-cellar/ebml-specification/specification.markdown

 Backward compatibility of new EBML Elements can be achieved by using default values for mandatory elements.
 The default value **MUST** represent the state that was assumed for previous versions of the EBML Schema, without this new EBML Element.
 If such a state doesn't make sense for previous versions, then the new EBML Element **SHOULD NOT** be mandatory.

-Non mandatory EBML Elements can be added in a new EBMLDocTypeVersion.
+Non-mandatory EBML Elements can be added in a new EBMLDocTypeVersion.
 Since they are not mandatory, they won't be found in older versions of the EBMLDocTypeVersion, just as they might not be found in newer versions.
 This causes no compatibility issue.